jqhoogland/rationalia-starter/LW/Concepts/AIXI.md

 The agent then outputs an *action* (another number).

-To do this, AIXI guesses at a probability distribution for its environment, using [[Solomonoff Induction|Solomonoff induction]], a formalization of [Occam's razor](https://www.lesswrong.com/tag/occam-s-razor): Simpler computations are more likely *a priori* to describe the environment than more complex ones.
+To do this, AIXI guesses at a probability distribution for its environment, using [[Solomonoff Induction|Solomonoff induction]], a formalization of [[Occam's Razor|Occam's razor]]: Simpler computations are more likely *a priori* to describe the environment than more complex ones.
 This probability distribution is then Bayes-updated by how well each model fits the evidence (or more precisely, by throwing out all computations which have not exactly fit the environmental data so far, but for technical reasons this is roughly equivalent as a model).
 AIXI then calculates the expected reward of each action it might choose--weighting the likelihood of possible environments as mentioned.
 It chooses the best action by extrapolating its actions into its future time horizon recursively, using the assumption that at each step into the future it will again choose the best possible action using the same procedure.

 Then, on each iteration, the environment provides an observation and reward as a function of the full history of the interaction; the agent likewise is choosing its action as a function of the full history.